 The protected characteristic does not need to be the only or main reason for a decision or action by an employer.
 It’s discrimination if the characteristic is a factor in your treatment.
 For example, if you weren’t hired in part because of your religion or sex, that’s discrimination.

 Discrimination at work can take many forms.
 It can be direct.
-You’re treated differently in the workplace because of a personal characteristic, and you suffer harm.
+This is where you’re treated differently in the workplace because of a protected characteristic, and you suffer harm.

 - an employer doesn’t hire a person for a job because they’re transgender